On the Viterbi process with continuous state space: Convergence in the case of log-concave densities

 which is essential to our approach.

-Assuming that $-\log \mu(u)$, $\alpha(u,v)$ and $\gamma(x,y)$ are nonnegative is equivalent to assuming that they are lower bounded by a constant, i.e. that the corresponding densities are bounded.
+Assuming that $-\log\mu(u)$, $\alpha(u,v)$ and $\gamma(x,y)$ are non-negative is equivalent to assuming that they are lower-bounded by a constant, that is, that the corresponding densities are bounded.

-The assumption \eqref{a3} is typically satisfied, if the state process $X$ is positively recurrent (explicit recurrence tests can be found in \cite{MT09}; see also \cite{GCJL00}).
-Finally, \eqref{a4} is a technical assumption, which is satisfied in most models of practical interest.
+The assumption (a4) is typically satisfied if the state process $X$ is positively recurrent (explicit recurrence tests can be found in \cite{MT09}; see also \cite{GCJL00}).
+Finally, (a5) is a technical assumption which is satisfied in most models of practical interest. \end{remark} \begin{example} All of the above assumptions are satisfied for the linear HMM